kevstter/Thesis-B/sfuthesis-2.1.1/README.md

 # Masters Thesis: Linearly Stabilized Schemes for the Time Integration of Stiff Nonlinear PDEs

+## Dive right into it
-See template.pdf for the latest version of the thesis.
+The file [template.pdf](./template.pdf) is the latest/final version of the thesis.

-See Research-Codes repository for sample codes.
+Over in the [Research-Codes](https://github.com/kevstter/Research-Codes) repository are MATLAB scripts using the techniques developed in the thesis to solve problems in image inpainting, mean curvature flow, and phase separation.

+## A short introduction